-[1] The board has a large reservoir of authority upon which to draw.
-Its duties and responsibilities proceed from the inherent powers conferred by 8 Del.
-C. § 141(a), respecting management of the corporation's "business and affairs".
-Additionally, the powers here being exercised derive from 8 Del.
-C. § 160(a), conferring broad authority upon a corporation to deal in its own stock.
-From this it is now well established that in the acquisition of its shares a incorporation.
-If any such provision is made in the certificate of incorporation, the powers and duties conferred or imposed upon the board of directors by this chapter shall be exercised or performed to such extent and by such person or persons as shall be provided in the certificate of incorporation.
+The board has a large reservoir of authority upon which to draw.
+Its duties and responsibilities proceed from the inherent powers conferred by 8 Del.C. \$141(a), respecting management of the corporation's "business and affairs".
+6 Additionally, the powers here being exercised derive from 8 Del.C. \$160(a), conferring broad authority upon a corporation to deal in its own stock.
+7 From this it is now well established that in the acquisition of its shares a Delaware corporation may deal selectively with its stockholders, provided the business and affairs of every (a) The corporation organized under this chapter shall be managed by or under the direction of a board of directors, except as may be otherwise provided certificate of chapter or in its this If any such provision is made incorporation. in the certificate of incorporation, the powers and duties conferred or imposed upon the board of directors by this chapter shall be exercised or performed to such extent and by such person shall be provided in persons as certificate of incorporation.
 (Emphasis added)